xg590/tutorials/dockerized_nextcloud/README.md

 ### Summary
 * Install docker
 * Get ssl certificate / Skip if you have one
-* Create two configuration files in a new folder
+* Create two configuration files (docker-compose.yaml and nginx.conf) in a new folder
 * Substitute your_domain_name in files
 * Start nextcloud.
 ### Caveat